viboverse/data-structures-algorithms/LastnameFirstname-points.md

 ## Assignments (max.
 24p)

 Mark the assignments you have done.

+You should monitor the progress of the assignments yourself by marking them as done and calculating the points for the individual tasks.
-Usually one point per assignment if the answer is correct and the test in assignment or given model answer has not been changed.
+* If the task has been successfully completed, mark an `X`.
+The condition is that your answer is correct and the test in assignment has not been modified.
+* If the task has nearly OK completed, mark an `?`.
+For example, if the test result slightly differs from the correct solution, then it is possible to get also 0.5p or 1-p if the error is tiny.
+* otherwise mark `-`

 #### Assignments 1, 2 and 3